-by the CMO, an in person appointment or phone consultation will be arranged.

-- Long term absences must be referred to the CMO after a maximum of 4 weeks this is non-discretionary.
+- For Departments / Offices within HR Shared Services (PeoplePoint), the CMO referral will most likely be initiated by PeoplePoint, who will request the relevant HR Division to complete the CMO Case Referral Form.
+It is important that this contains relevant background workplace information and is completed in full.
+Once a referral is received by the CMO, an inperson appointment or phone consultation will be arranged. - Long term absences must be referred to the CMO after a maximum of 4 weeks; this is non-discretionary.
 Absences attributed to work-related issues should be referred after 2 weeks.
-Absences following special leave (e.g. maternity leave) should be referred straight away. - Repeated short term absences should only be referred to the CMO where the staff member has had a sick leave review conversation and they are attributing their ongoing absences to an ongoing chronic medical condition.
+Absences following special leave (e.g. maternity leave) should be referred straight away. - Repeated short term absences should only be referred to the CMO where the staff member has had a sick leave review conversation and they are attributing their repeated absences to an ongoing chronic medical condition.
 The CMO needs to be provided with details of this sick leave review discussion on the CMO case referral form. - Local HR may also initiate CMO referrals - See Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service